wp-plugins/thinktwit/readme.txt

 = What are the options "Show when published" and "Update frequency"? =

-* Show when published - indicates whether the time the tweet was made is shown e.g. "This happen 1 day ago"
+* Show when published - indicates whether the time the tweet was made is shown e.g. "This happened 1 day ago"
 * Update frequency - indicates how often Twitter should be contacted to get a list of tweets.
 Use this to turn on or off caching, and to decide how often to update the cache